 Nijiya Brand Nori is a good one to use.

 Wakame Seaweed (Dry)

-They are available at Japanese Market and many Asian Market also.
+They are available in the Japanese Market and many Asian Market also.
 Hydrate in water for 30 minutes, then season with sesame oil and soy sauce.
+RECIPES AND GLOSSARY

 Cucumber Seaweed Salad (serves 4) Ingredients: